bennasar99/Jailed/README.md

 Jailed
 ======

-A jails plugin for MCServer
+A jails plugin for MCServer.
+In developement, don't download